frankarobotics/libfranka/docs/real_time_kernel.rst

       curl -LO https://www.kernel.org/pub/linux/kernel/projects/rt/5.9/patch-5.9.1-rt20.patch.sign

 .. note::
-   Ubuntu 22.04: We recommend using the `Ubuntu Pro real-time kernel <https://ubuntu.com/real-time>`_.
+   Ubuntu 22.04 and 24.04: We recommend using the `Ubuntu Pro real-time kernel <https://ubuntu.com/real-time>`_.
    After enabling it, you can skip directly to :ref:`installation-real-time`.
    If you prefer not to use Ubuntu Pro, you can patch manually (tested with kernel 6.8.0):